 We all take care of ourselves but are we truly taking the time for self-care; our mental, emotional, and physical health?
 Most parents say I don’t have the time, I’m too busy taking care of the kids, the house, and work to worry about myself.
-For some, having an adopted child or a child with special needs that require more attention may increase the likelihood that self-care is not happening.
+For some, having an adopted child or a child with special needs that requires more attention may increase the likelihood that self-care is not happening.

 As a parent, it is important to know that self-care is not selfish, it is vital in order for you to take care of others that are depending on you.
 Self-care can be as simple as waking up a little earlier than the kids and enjoying a cup of coffee, watching a tv show, meditating, or taking a walk around the block.
 It does not have to be time-consuming but it should be focused on you.

 If you have any additional needs or questions please call Right Turn at 888.667.2399.